unloggedio/documentation/docs/saving.md

 # Saving Candidates

+Click on the replay tab and you will see a list of inputs.
+These are candidates.
+For all subsequent code changes, you can replay these candidates.

 ## What's a Candidate?

 When you execute a method using ```Direct Invoke``` or through an http endpoint, you will see the method input values that can be replayed.